-- Participant's transcripts must be downloaded to the flash drive(s) provided to you.
-Audio files must be formatted so that they will open in Windows Media Player. - > Machine shorthand notes must be printed or provided as a PDF file. - > Text files must be formatted so that they will open in Word (preferred), WordPerfect, Adobe Acrobat Reader, or the equivalent thereof.
-Please check file extensions to assure compliance with this rule.
+- Applicant's transcripts must be downloaded to the flash drive(s) provided to you.
+Audio files must be formatted so that they will open in Windows Media Player. - > Machine shorthand notes must be printed or provided as a PDF file. - Text files must be saved so that they will open in Word, WordPerfect, Adobe Acrobat Reader, or the equivalent thereof.
+Acceptable file extensions are .wpd, .doc, .docx, and .pdf.

 NOTE: You are encouraged to save your transcript to your computer's hard drive and not solely to your flash drive.
-Should a malfunction occur during the download process and you have not saved to the hard drive, you may lose your transcript.
+If a malfunction occurs during the download process and you have not saved to your hard drive, you may lose your transcript.